Dreams Unlimited Travel

 I'M ON A SPECIAL DIET.
 CAN I GET IT ON BOARD?

 Low-sodium meals, Kosher meals, and certain other special restricted-diet meals will be available.
 Dietary requests should be made at time of booking.
-At the Walt Disney World Resort, dietary needs may be accommodated at most full-service restaurants if requested 24 hours in advance.

 WHAT IS THE POLICY ON ALCOHOLIC BEVERAGES?